wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 - Place all of the indoor map files (the `main.json` file and the level GeoJSON file[s]) and place them in a directory (e.g. `~/my-indoor-map`)
 - Zip the directory
+- On Mac OS X, right click on the folder and select Compress
+- On Windows, navigate to the directory containing your indoor map files
+  - Right click > New > Compressed (zipped) Folder and choose an appropriate name
+  - Drag the .json & .geojson files onto the .zip file
-- On OS X / Linux, you can do this via opening a terminal and entering the following commands:
+- On Linux, you can do this via opening a terminal and entering the following commands:
 ```
 $ cd ~/my-indoor-map
 $ zip -r my-indoor-map.zip .
 ```
-- On Windows, navigate to the directory containing your indoor map files
-  - Right click > New > Compressed (zipped) Folder and choose an appropriate name
-  - Drag the .json & .geojson files onto the .zip file
 - Verify that the .zip structure matches the one given in the [format documentation](FORMAT.md#archive-structure)
-- Return to the Indoor Map Tool and upload your indoor map package using stage 4 on the right hand side menu
+- Return to the [Indoor Map Designer](https://mapdesigner.wrld3d.com/indoormap/latest) and upload your indoor map packageusing the Upload Map section of the Upload Map Tool in the left hand side panel.
 ---

 Troubleshooting
 ===================
 #### <a name="multipolygons"/>Multipolygons
-If you are receiving an error related to multipolygons in your submission, it probably refers to one of your units being split into two or more parts.
+If you are receiving an error related to multipolygons in your submission, first check that you ran the [Multipart to Singleparts](#export-level-to-geojson) conversion step when you exported your layer to geojson.

+If the error still occurs, it probably refers to one of your units being split into two or more parts.
 For instance:

 [<img src="/images/tutorial/multipolygon_appearance.png">](/images/tutorial/multipolygon_appearance.png)

 If you are struggling to locate the multipolygon in question, you can use QGIS' **Topology Checker** to find it:

+1. Enable the Topology Checker plugin with the Plugins > Manage and Install Plugins... dialog.
-1. Open the Topology Checker panel via *Vector > Topology Checker > Topology Checker*
+2. Open the Topology Checker panel via *Vector > Topology Checker*

   [<img src="/images/tutorial/topology_checker_location.png">](/images/tutorial/topology_checker_location.png)
-2. Click the *Configure* button (Wrench icon)
+3. Click the *Configure* button (Wrench icon)
-3. Under *Current Rules* set the layer you want to check and set the rule to *"must not have multi-part geometries"*
+4. Under *Current Rules* set the layer you want to check and set the rule to *"must not have multi-part geometries"*
-4. Click *Add Rule* then click *OK*
+5. Click *Add Rule* then click *OK*

   [<img src="/images/tutorial/topology_checker_steps.png">](/images/tutorial/topology_checker_steps.png)
-5. Click *Validate All* (check mark) in the Topology Checker panel
+6. Click *Validate All* (check mark) in the Topology Checker panel
-6. The offending multipolygon will be displayed in the error list, and will be highlighted in red in QGIS
+7. The offending multipolygon will be displayed in the error list, and will be highlighted in red in QGIS

   [<img src="/images/tutorial/topology_checker_results.png">](/images/tutorial/topology_checker_results.png)